isomerpages/cpf-govbenefits/pages/GovCash.md

 Bring the required documents and visit a NEW ATM located at selected OCBC branches (refer to OCBC website for latest list of NEW ATMs) during the branch operating hours.
 OCBC Digital Ambassadors will be available to render assistance.<br><br>
 You can only make purchases at merchants that accept PayNow/NETS QR code using the LifeSG app.
 You can look out for the PayNow/NETS logo on the SG QR label that is displayed by the merchants.<br><br>
 </details></li>
+				  <li class="Numbering" style="font-size:17px"><details><summary><b>How do I know if the merchants allow me make purchases using my GovCash?</b></summary><br>You can only make purchases at merchants that accept PayNow/NETS QR code using the LifeSG app.
+You can look out for the PayNow/NETS logo on the SG QR label that is displayed by the merchants.<br><br>
-				  <li class="Numbering" style="font-size:17px"><details><summary><b>If my GovCash balance is insufficient to make payments to merchants, can I top-up using my own funds?</b></summary><br>Topping up your GovCash balance in the LifeSG mobile app is not available.
+</details></li>  <li class="Numbering" style="font-size:17px"><details><summary><b>If my GovCash balance is insufficient to make payments to merchants, can I top-up using my own funds?</b></summary><br>Topping up your GovCash balance in the LifeSG mobile app is not available.
 For purchases of amounts above your GovCash balance, please pay the difference using other payment modes that the merchants accept (e.g. cash, debit/credit cards).<br><br>
 </details></li>
 				 <li class="Numbering" style="font-size:17px"><details><summary><b>Can I cancel my payment after I have confirmed the payment on the LifeSG mobile app?</b></summary><br>No, your GovCash balance will be deducted upon successful payment.<br><br>
 </details></li>